 Expats who plan on travelling within Portugal have a number of options available to them.
 Generally, those residing in Portuguese cities such as Lisbon, Faro and Porto will find that having a car is unnecessary unless they want to travel to other parts of the country.

 Trains in Portugal are a comfortable and efficient way to travel between cities.
-However, train travel will require some planning because services don't operate at such frequent intervals.
+Services don't always operate at frequent intervals, so travelling by train takes some planning.
 The bus network is far more comprehensive and covers areas located inland.

 Expats living in rural Portugal or the Algarve tend to own cars.
 While Portugal's road infrastructure is modern, there are some driving conditions that new expat drivers may take some time getting accustomed to.